• Home /

 An everything-but-the-house mortgage approval based on verified finances

-The difference between a pre-qualification and a pre-approval is that a pre-qualification is worthless and a pre-approval has value.
+The difference between a pre-qualification and a pre-approval is that a pre-qualification is worthless, and a pre-approval has value.

 Mortgage pre-approvals make a reliable framework for a purchase.
-Pre-approvals use income, assets, and credit score verifications to determine exactly how much home a first-time buyer can buy, at what interest rate, and with what closing costs.
+Pre-approvals use income, assets, and credit score verifications to determine how much home a first-time buyer can buy, at what interest rate, and with what closing costs.

-Pre-qualifications do none of those things so get pre-approved now.
+Pre-qualifications do none of those things.

 9. Don’t Hire The First Real Estate Agent You Meet